mbusby/ComplexityByStartPosition/README.md

 I used Boost 1.54.0.

 You need to install it and add it to your path so that g++ can find it.
-I did have to do this so I cannot offer any guidance.
+I did not have to do this so I cannot offer any guidance.
 If you happen to have use of a Broad server you can get it to use Boost by typing: use .boost-1.54.0 (Yes, we are very spoiled).
 If you don't know if Boost is installed skip to the next section and see if it breaks.
 It is fairly common so it may already be in the install.